Landlords must refine flexible real estate strategies to survive a rapidly changing real estate market

 Independent market research firm, Verdantix, have discovered disconnect between what landlords offer in the flex space market, and what tenants expect, especially when it comes to technology.

-Newly published research, commissioned by essensys and conducted by Verdantix, not only outlines what these disparities are, it also provides an indication of what the return for landlords will be if they design office propositions that meet tenant expectations.
+Newly published research (which you can now download, here), commissioned by essensys and conducted by Verdantix, not only outlines what these disparities are, it also provides an indication of what the return for landlords will be if they design office propositions that meet tenant expectations.